JimLynchCodes/Titanium-Lambda/README.md

 ## What Are We Selling?
 Nothing!
 Titanium Lambda is totally free to use and is not influenced by commercial interests.
 Titanium Lambda was a result of Jim Lynch working professionally with the tools, honing his skills, and over time formulating this guide as a way of organizing his thoughts and building somewhat of a "turnkey" development process for his own personal and professional lambda functions.
 If you like this project, feel free to [tweet to Jim](https://twitter.com/WebWhizJim) and say thanks. :)

+## How To Use The Template Files

+// TODO

 ## Using a CI / CD Pipeline
 When you are just building a project and have no users you can shoot from the hip, use only one environment, and deploy whatever and whenever you want.
 However, once you launch (and if you are lucky enough to have some real users) then it becomes a more dangerous game.
 The stakes are higher and it becomes critical to not push bugs to the users yet keep the same rapid deployment pace.
 A great way to do this is to use a continuous integration pipeline that is connected to git.
 It will automatically pick up code when a push or merge occurs on a certain branch, run your tests, create a fresh build, and deploy to a dev environment.
 Then there should be some manual "big red button" to copy the dev environment build over to production.
 Since it is already tightly ingrained in the AWS ecosystem and works well with AWS Lambda, the Titanium Lambda official first choice for CI provider is AWS CodePipeline.
 However, the general guidelines of Titanium Lambda should be transferrable to any other CI platform, and it's more about how you use the pipeline rather than which one in particular you use.
 In an effort to prove that you can use more than just CodePipeline, the project also includes a configuration file for Travis CI (.travis.yml) in addition to the CI Pipeline config file (template.yml).